tieme-ndo/backend/README.md

 ## Documentation

-See [Frontend Documentation](🚫link to your frontend readme here) for details on the fronend of our project.
+See [Frontend Documentation](https://github.com/tieme-ndo/frontend/blob/master/README.md) for details on the fronend of our project.
-🚫 Add DS iOS and/or Andriod links here if applicable.